simeononsecurity/simeononsecurity.ch/content/articles/best-cybersecurity-movies/index.en.md

 ## Live Free or Die Hard (2007)

 The **Die Hard** series takes a cyber turn in **Live Free or Die Hard** as the iconic John McClane battles a cyber-terrorist group.
-The movie showcases the potential catastrophic consequences of a cyberattack on critical infrastructure.
+The movie shows the potential catastrophic consequences of a cyberattack on critical infrastructure.

 {{< figure src="lfdh.jpg" alt="Live Free or Die Hard Movie Poster" link="https://amzn.to/3Q9JX3a" >}}